okandalan/Web-Scraper/README.md

 # Web-Scraper
-Web Scraper scrapes e-commerce websites' products data such as price, price without discount, main image URL, other image URLs, title, rating and review count.
-Then export them in supported file formats.
+Web Scraper scrapes products data of e-commerce websites such as price, price without discount, main image URL, URLs of other images, title, rating and review count.
+Then, export them in supported file formats.

 ## Supported websites:
 Hepsiburada <br />